Romani culture: Childraising

-Romani people incorporate their values into how they raise their children.
+Christian Romani people incorporate their values into how they raise their children.
 There is an element of impurity placed upon both the mother and father after the mother gives birth.
 This impurity is lessened if the child is a male and the family is considered "lucky".
 Traditionally, the couple will live with the father of the groom until their first child is born.
 Romani people place high value on extended family so godparents, along with this other family, are active in the child's life to ensure its well-being.